What is Agentic AI? How it works, use cases & future scope

 These agents work together, gathering data independently but sharing it in real-time to form a comprehensive product strategy.

-Both models aim to accomplish tasks autonomously, but the structure changes how the work is approached, whether a single "leader" or collaborative peers.
+Both models aim to accomplish tasks autonomously, but the structure changes how the work is approached, whether by a single "leader" or collaborative peers.

 Agentic AI vs generative AI